frame-lang/frame-docs/getting_started/basics.rst

 Superstrings
 ------------

-One way Frame can be loosely characterized is as a templated Domain Specific Langauge (DSL) for system design in other languages.
+One way Frame can be loosely characterized is as a templated Domain Specific Language (DSL) for system design in other languages.
 As Frame does not (currently) generate executable programs but instead transpiles Frame programs into other programming languages, one of the biggest challenges is to properly handle target language types and syntax that Frame does not directly support.

-One way in which Frame generically accomodates other language sytnax is in the use of **superstrings**.
-Frame superstrings are enclosed in either a pair of single backticks for inline needs or three backticks for a block of content:
+One way in which Frame generically accommodates other language syntax is in the use of **superstrings**.
+Frame superstrings are enclosed in either a pair of single back-ticks for inline needs or three back-ticks for a block of content:

 .. code-block::
     :caption: Frame superstring syntax